pyccel/pyccel/developer_docs/review_process.md

 When the pull request is ready for review (i.e. you are happy with it, and it is passing all tests) it can be marked as such and the review process can begin.
 This process is split into 3 stages which each have an associated label.
 The labels are described in the next sections.
 Pyccel has a bot which takes care of adding the appropriate label.

 Once your pull request has been reviewed please react to the open conversations.
+These can take 2 forms.
-If you disagree you can say this, if not please leave a reference to the commit which fixes the mentioned issue.
+  1. Reviewers may ask for changes on the PR.
+If you disagree please explain why (reviewers have less awareness of the details of the issue than the author so they may not understand why a decision was made).
+If you agree then please fix the problem and comment with a reference to the commit which fixes the mentioned issue.
 This makes the review process faster and more streamlined.
+  2. Reviewers may ask for more details on the PR, or on the thought process behind a certain code choice.
+This helps the reviewer learn about other approaches and better understand the code (which is important for understanding potential pitfalls for future PRs).

 Please only resolve conversations that you opened.
 You may think you fixed the problem, but the reviewer may disagree and leaving the discussion open makes it easier for them to verify that they agree with you.
 If you are reviewing then please close all conversations that you open once the problem is resolved.
 If you don't this can block the merge.

 Finally once you think you have handled all the issues raised in a review please re-request a review from the reviewer who requested changes.